 - Promoting positive touch.

-- Supplying and utilizing bedside toys and music.
+- Supplying and using bedside toys and music.

 - Providing support during stressful or painful procedures.

 - Promoting ways for families to assist in supporting and caring for their baby during daily care and painful or stressful procedures.

 - Introducing ways for families to learn about the NICU and the hospital environment.